thesotog/webmin-bash-install/README.md

 ### webmin-bash-install

-A bash file to install Webmin in a Ubuntu Server.
+A bash file to install Webmin in a Ubuntu Server.<br>
 Webmin 1.981

 Tested in a fresh installation as __root__ user in: